princesslana/smalld.py/README.md

 ## Getting Started

-After [installing](#installing) smalld, and we have a [bot token for discord](https://discordpy.readthedocs.io/en/latest/discord.html), we can get started on making a bot.
+After [installing](#installing) SmallD, and we have a [bot token for discord](https://discordpy.readthedocs.io/en/latest/discord.html), we can get started on making a bot.
 This section will guide you through the creation of a Ping bot.
 When someone types "++ping", it will respond with "pong".